 6 Things To Know About Kites

-The origin of kites dates back some thousands of years ago in Asia.
-It has a cultural significance in countries like China and India, and other parts of Southeast Asia.
+Kites originated in Asia some thousands of years ago.
+They are culturally significant in countries like China, India, and other parts of Southeast Asia.
 And they aren’t just shaped like diamonds—kites can come in various shapes and sizes.

 In honor of National Kite Month, here are several things to know about this popular aerial object: